-Is the whole Santa story a fun tradition parents can keep perpetuating to keep the magic of Christmas alive or is lying to kids disrespectful?
-We ask other mums what they do at home plus a counsellor gives us her advice
+Is the whole Santa story a fun tradition that parents can keep perpetuating to keep the magic of Christmas alive or is lying to kids disrespectful?
+We ask other mums their thoughts plus a counsellor gives her advice

 Many parents carry on the tradition of ‘keeping the magic of Christmas’ by telling their kids about Santa, and often going to extraordinary lengths to keep the story alive (meeting ‘Santa’ in person and finding ‘proof’ that he and his Elves exist).
 Then there’s the tradition of leaving milk and cookies out the night before his visit, some carrots for the reindeer perhaps, before tip-toeing to fill Christmas stockings with goodies at midnight and putting a few ‘from Santa with love’ presents (wrapped in different wrapping paper of course) under the Christmas tree.
 There is however a growing movement of parents taking a different approach.
 Some parents disagree with lying to kids about Santa (or anything) even if it is to preserve the magic and instead they choose to be honest with kids about Santa not being real.
 So which approach is ‘right’?
 We ask mums what approach they have taken with their kids plus a counsellor gives us her advice on the ‘best’ approach to take.

 “My approach is to lie, lie, lie!
 Christmas is magical and I want to keep that alive for my children as long as possible – plus the Santa Threat gets rolled out around July in my house.”
-Kate, mum of a 4-year-old and 3-year-old.
+Kate A, mum of a 4-year-old and 3-year-old.

 “After years of painstakingly keeping the magic alive my kids are now making ME believe they believe!!
 Because we all know Santa delivers!”
 Emilie, mum to a 12-year-old and 9-year-old.